jjbuschhoff/hyped/docs/source/data_processors.rst

 **Batch Processing Example:**

-Implementing the :code:`batch_process` function allows for batch processing, which can significantly improve the efficiency of data processing tasks, especially for operations that can be vectorized.
-By overriding this function, you can define custom batch processing logic tailored to your specific requirements.
+By implementing the :code:`batch_process` function you can define custom batch processing logic tailored to your specific requirements.

 .. code-block:: python